 This year, students will again receive their HSC results before Christmas.
-The HSC results will be available to students by an Internet and telephone service from 6 am on Thursday 19 December.
-Students will receive HSC results summaries in the mail on Monday 23 December.
+The HSC results will be available to students via Internet and telephone services from 6 am on Thursday 18 December.
+HSC results will also be available for the first time via an SMS mobile phone text message service.
+Students will receive HSC results summaries in the mail on Monday 22 December.

 The pre-Christmas release of HSC results enables students to maximise their opportunities to receive career counselling and access other support services as they make their plans for the future.